cantudiaz/Summer2018Starter/readme.md

 This is a sample student repository for the Wolfram Summer School 2018.
 You can clone or fork this repository to get started

-Thing to do to get started with GIT:
+Thing to do to get started with GIT: hi hi hi hi hi hi

 ## Create a GitHub account
 https://github.com/join